openjdk/jfx/doc-files/controls/RichTextArea/RichTextArea_DataFormat_v2-incubator.md

 This document describes the data format used by `RichTextModel`, the default model used by the `RichTextArea`'s control.

-This format (as a part of an incubator module) is likely to change once the decision is made to integrate it into the JavaFX core.
+WARNING: This format (as a part of an incubator module) is likely to change once the decision is made to integrate it into the JavaFX core.